Nonlinear Network Autoregression: Testing under non identifiable parameters

 \subsection{Computations of $p$-values}

-The null distribution of the process $g(\gamma)$ depends on nuisance parameters $\gamma$ and the covariance function $\Sigma(\gamma,\gamma)$; in general, critical values cannot be tabulated, apart from special cases.
-See for example \cite{andrews_1993}.
-To overcome this obstacle two different approaches are employed.
-Consider the sup-type test, $g(\gamma)=\sup_{\gamma\in\Gamma}(LM(\gamma))$.
-By Theorem~\ref{Thm: Test non standard} and Theorem~\ref{Thm: Test non standard cont}, under $H_0$, $LM(\gamma)$ is a chi-square process with $k_2$ degrees of freedom.
-As stated in \cite{davies_1987}, for a chi-square process $LM(\gamma)$, with scalar nuisance parameter $\gamma$, the $p$-values of the sup-test have the following approximated bound
+The null distribution of the process $g(\cdot)$ cannot be tabulated in general, apart from special cases; \cite{andrews_1993}.
+To overcome this obstacle we consider two different approaches.
+Consider the sup-type test, $g=\sup_{\gamma\in\Gamma}(LM(\gamma))$.
+By Theorems~\ref{Thm: Test non standard}-\ref{Thm: Test non standard cont}, under $H_0$, $LM(\gamma)$ is a chi-square process with $k_2$ degrees of freedom.
+If the nuisance parameter $\gamma$ is scalar, \cite{davies_1987} proves that the $p$-value of the sup-test is approximately bounded by